1234-Ariel-code/akemogne.github.io/projects.md

 <td markdown="1">
 [**African Institute for Mathematical Sciences (AIMS)**](https://aims-senegal.org/)

--Title: Abelian extension and crossed module for Lie algebras
+- Research Project: Abelian extension and crossed module for Lie algebras

 This project has been done for the completion of my Msc in Mathematical Sciences at the [African Institute for Mathematical Sciences (AIMS) in Senegal](https://aims-senegal.org/)